FaisalSuwayyid/CAKL/README.md

 - **`CAKL/data/`**
   Includes accession lists of NCBI datasets used in the main manuscript.
-It also includes samples of them to run the codes on.
+It also includes samples of them to run the code on.
+The complete datasets are available in [link](https://weilab.math.msu.edu/DataLibrary/2D/Downloads/genetics.zip).

 - **`CAKL/data2/`**
   Includes datasets used for phylogenetic tree construction and genetic identification.